I also have a bio slideset available.

 Please use this bio for print publications

-Simson L. Garfinkel is the Chief of the Center for Disclosure Avoidance Research at the US Census Bureau.
+Simson L. Garfinkel is the Senior Computer Scientist for Confidentiality and Data Access at the US Census Bureau and the Chair of the Bureau's Disclosure Review Board.
 His current research interests include privacy in big data, cybersecurity and usability.
 He holds seven US patents and has published dozens of research articles in computer security and digital forensics.
 He is an ACM Fellow, an IEEE Senior Member, as a member of the National Association of Science Writers.

 Garfinkel is also a journalist and has written more than a thousand articles about science, technology, and technology policy in the popular press since 1983.
 He has won numerous national journalism awards, including the Jesse H. Neal National Business Journalism Award.
 Today he mostly writes for MIT's Technology Review Magazine and the technologyreview.com website.